-By Trita Parsi for Veterans Today and the UK Guardian
+By Trita Parsi for VT and the UK Guardian

 By now, Trump’s objective with Iran has become more clear.
 If not war, his neoconservative foreign policy team at a minimum seek to trap future US administrations in a permanent enmity with Tehran.

 The latest measure towards this goal – the terrorist listing of the IRGC – is no doubt a radical one.
 But it is actually less extreme than Obama’s decision to seek a win-win compromise with Iran.

 Obama’s approach was radical because it was a first step towards dismantling the unquestioned notion that America must dominate the Middle East – come what may.

 Trump’s IRGC designation, on the other hand, does not contradict America’s hegemonic aspirations in the Middle East.
 And that’s where the deeper problem lies: America’s post-cold war approach to the Middle East does not exclude permanent enmities.
 It embraces them.
 It may appear radical, but it is a logical conclusion of a posture that dictates that America must dominate the region.
 Permanent enmities – and endless wars – are not a bug of this grand strategy; they are its most prominent feature.